Weak Supervision#

 Feature extraction#

-Once the features are extracted, it is necessary to organize them into a dataset that supports efficient data loading during training.
-We construct a custom PyTorch dataset that handles the pairing of pre-computed features corresponding to look-alike images.
-This dataset is designed to seamlessly supply the necessary inputs for the triplet loss or NT-Xent loss.
+The extracted features must be organized into datasets that support efficient data loading.
+We construct a custom PyTorch dataset that handles the pairing of precomputed features corresponding to look-alike images.
+This dataset is designed to supply the necessary inputs for the triplet loss or NT-Xent loss.

 def __init__(self, left_features, right_features):